Help Article

 Submit Profile Update Requests the Right Way

 How institution users should prepare profile update requests so they are easier to review and approve.
-Each page is designed to connect search intent to clearer next steps, internal links, and more defensible CampusPin decisions.
+Each page connects to clearer next steps, related guides, and the CampusPin tools that help you decide.

 Best for